The HPDrive Project

 3) floppy drive in combo emulates 3.5" (9121S) floppy disk drive (extended command set)

-Specifications of the AMIGO command set can be found as part of several peripheral device manuals (e.g., the 9895A service manual, see hpmuseum.net for download).
-Note that not all AMIGO features are implemented by all peripheral devices.
 Specification of the CS/80 command set can be found in the CS/80 Instruction Set Programming Manual which is available for download here.
 A specification for the SS/80 command set can be downloaded here.

 Background: Implementation Challenges

-Emulating an AMIGO or CS80 mass storage device is not an easy task for several reasons.
+Emulating an AMIGO or CS/80 mass storage device is not an easy task for several reasons.

-The most severe problem lies in the implementation of the AMIGO identify command, which is used both with the original AMIGO and the CS80/SS80 command set.
+The most severe problem lies in the implementation of the AMIGO Identify command, which is used both with the original AMIGO and the CS/80/SS/80 command set.
 As already mentioned above, this command consists of an HP-IB UNTALK with a following secondary command holding the primary address of the drive, which is completely non-standard with respect to IEEE488.
 The reason why HP designers did chose this way of identification is not completely clear.
 As a matter of fact, it prevents many non-HP mass storage solutions to work together with HP computer systems.
 If a device doesn't respond to an AMIGO identify with the appropriate reply, HP's HP-IB system software will refuse further communication with the device.
 And it makes it impossible to use high-level interfaces for PC GPIB controller boards, since those high-level APIs generally implement the IEEE488 standard only.
 Also non-standard is the behavior of the AMIGO drives to abort their operations when being untalked or unlistened during an operation.
 Finally, the HP hosts, when talking to AMIGO drives, tend to assert the ATN line before the transfer has been completed, which gets lots of standard implementations into trouble.

 Another difficult aspect is emulating the correct HP-IB hold-offs and timing.
 If the emulator doesn't behave exactly like the original device, communication with HP computer systems will result in a sequence of communication errors.
 What makes proper timing even harder to implement, is that the emulator should run on platforms with different performance classes.
-And the problem even gets worse with badly implemented host GPIB drivers as often found in boot loaders, which use tight timeouts instead of proper protocol handshaking.
+And the problem even gets worse with 'dumb' host GPIB drivers as often found in boot loaders, which use tight timeouts instead of proper protocol handshaking.
 However the timing resolution available under Windows within User Level is one millisecond, which is far too long for controlling proper HP-IB timing.
 And writing real GPIB drivers for several GPIB boards under Windows is beyond this project.

 The HPDrive Mass Storage Emulator